TRAVEL TO NEW YORK

 Dear DRUIDs everywhere!

-Before the travel ban was announced, we planned a Special Topical Plenary during the conference on Deglobalization and Innovation.
-That plenary being more topical than ever, we hope that you will participate and share your view on how current policy trends, not just in the USA but globally, towards protectionism and localism may impact innovation, entrepreneurship and industrial dynamics – and where that leaves us as scholars.
+We remain committed to sustaining our values.
+It is through openness that can scientific progress can be made.
+The short-lived travel ban made one of the plenaries at DRUID17 particularly topical: The Special Topical Plenary on Deglobalization and Innovation.
+We hope that you will participate and share your view on how current policy trends, not just in the USA but globally, towards protectionism and localism may impact innovation, entrepreneurship and industrial dynamics – and where that leaves us as scholars.

 I hope to see you soon at DRUID.
 Our research, and building stronger ties between scholars around the globe, is more important than ever.